RyanLandDev/Mazz/README.md

   - [Contributors](#contributors)

 ## Introduction
 Welcome to the official Mazz Github repository!
+Here you can find the source code that makes Mazz work.
+If you like what we do, don't be afraid to ⭐ <strong>star</strong> this repository!

 > ### What is Mazz?
-Mazz is a public Discord bot focused on a one-of-a-kind economy/currency/money system.
+Mazz is a public Discord bot focused on a one-of-a-kind 💵 <strong>economy/currency/money</strong> system.

+> ### How do I get it?
+You can invite the bot to your own Discord server using [this](https://discordapp.com/oauth2/authorize?client_id=650273454062567435&permissions=371776&scope=bot) link.
 ## Help
 An extensive documentation about Mazz can be found [here](https://ryanland.gitbook.io/mazz).
 An invite to the official support server can be found [here](https://discord.gg/aZEZ7Ct).